-The montage of Mewtwo's training, watching some of the most powerful Pokemon get their butts handed to them was pretty sweet.
+The montage of Mewtwo's training, watching some of the most powerful Pokemon get their butts handed to them was pretty sweet, in a terrifying sense.

 Mewtwo's Badass Boast at the end of the intro, particularly in Japanese, with this version often being quoted by our friends on the other side of the pond.

 I curse everything I was born upon.
 But this is neither an attack nor a declaration of war...!
 Against all of you who brought me into this world, I will... strike back.

 Ash's battle in the opening scene, starting with Bulbasaur taking two Rollouts from Donphan and getting up like it was a light attack, then blasting Donphan with Solarbeam.

 Squirtle's Curb-Stomp Battle against a Machamp... who goes down from one usage of Bubble.